K-U-R-E/kure-linux-mint/README.md

 Notes:

 If you would like to use this you would have to disable the AEL installation portion as the binaries are not publicly distributed with this repo but brought in as a submodule from a private repo.
 Would also recommend that you change the user account setup as well

+I am not sure if my wallpaper enforcer service is working so you might want to review that bit